open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 be useful for simple exporters but are prone to consuming a large and ever-growing amount of memory, depending on LabelSet cardinality.

-Two standard Integrator implementations are provided.
+One standard Integrator implementation is provided.

-1. The "defaultkeys" Integrator reduces the export dimensions of each metric instrument to the Recommended keys declared with the instrument.
 1. The "ungrouped" Integrator exports metric instruments at full dimensionality; each LabelSet is exported without reducing dimensions.